minnibb/tp/docs/UserGuide.md

 * `sort by date asc` sorts all contacts from oldest to newest added
 * `sort by date desc` sorts all contacts from newest to oldest added

+**Expected output:**
+* Expected message displayed in the output box: `Sorted all persons by [FIELD] in [ORDER] order`.
+  For example, upon running the command in the second example shown above, the expected output will be `Sorted all persons by name in descending order`
+* The sorted list of contacts will be reflected immediately in the results panel:
 <br>
 <div style="display: flex; justify-content: space-between; text-align: center; width: 100%;">
   <div style="width: 48%;">